nyxtom/nyxtom.github.io/_posts/2020-10-10-books-wgpu.md

 }
 ```

+> Note: In this example we are writing to the entire buffer for all of the instances - since every instance has changed.
+In some cases, you may want to only write to a portion of a given **wgpu::Buffer** (such as for only instances that have actually changed, or instances that are now invisible, visible..etc).
+The second parameter to [wgpu::Queue::write_buffer](https://docs.rs/wgpu/0.6.0/wgpu/struct.Queue.html#method.write_buffer) is the offset buffer address, so if you only wanted to update a single entity in a large memory space - that is an option.

 The update function will effectively iterate over the instances and entities, then make a small change to the position statically.
 We could store the velocity information on the instance as well, but for now this change will be done hard-coded.
 Additionally, if the position is outside the normalized bounds the position will be wrapped to the other side.
 This keeps the simulation running continuously without particles permanently leaving the screen.
 The only thing left that needs to be done is to make a call to the **update** function from within the event loop in **main**.

 ```rust